cesheard/GiasGreenhouse/README.md

 # GiasGreenhouse
-A coding challenge for a potential company
+A coding challenge for a potential company.
+The initials project was a two day sprint, which later had a second sprint for revisions that lasted about 3 days.

 Inspired by Strange Horticulture.